-• Outrigger Interlock - Check to be sure the outrigger interlock is functioning properly by briefly running the drill motor in the forward position (clockwise) with the outriggers removed.
-The platform should not disengage from its fully lowered position, and you should hear an audible "buzzing" sound coming from the overload clutch slipping.
+Outrigger Interlock - The optional outrigger base includes four outrigger interlocks (one per outrigger) to help ensure each outrigger is bearing weight and stabilizing the machine.
+To test this, fully lower the platform to the bottom of the base, then briefly run the drill motor in the forward position (clockwise) with the outriggers removed.
+The platform should not disengage from its fully lowered position and you should hear an audible buzzing sound coming from the overload clutch slipping.